ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-21-a-great-feature-of-php-cookbook-for-context-implementation.md

 Can't read directory 'C:\website\git\config\ISS\component-types\BLOG\component'
 ```

-If “$cause” will appear to be an unexpected exception (i.e. not FE_Exception), it will output a full stack trace:
+If "$cause" will appear to be an unexpected exception (i.e. not FE_Exception), it will output a full stack trace:

 ```
 Error occured while building configuration for company ISS